In this tutorial I want to teach you how to get the best quality out of your textures when compressing them.

 NVTT is very close overall, with Crunch displaying better performance on gradients, while NVTT beats it at high-frequency detail.
 Note: Do not use this tool for BC7, unless you want to literally wait for days for a single texture even with the "fast" encoding option.

 Compressonator is one of the few tools to feature both a GUI and a command line interface, although the GUI can a bit weird to use.
 Make sure you generate mipmaps explicitly and set the quality to 1.0.
 In my experience the quality is always slightly behind Crunch/NVTT, but it's definitely not bad and it has been recommended a lot in the past.
-It was the only tool I tried that could output BC7 within a reasonable amount of time (35 seconds for a 4k texture with quality=0.05, though without comparison I can't speak for its visual quality).
+It can also compress to BC7 within a reasonable amount of time (35 seconds for a 4k texture with quality=0.05, though without comparison I can't speak for its visual quality).

 Paint.Net is not terrible but very clearly behind the other options.
 Gradients and dark areas suffer from banding and block artifacts and some areas appear darker than in the source or have their hue shifted to a different color.
 The uneven gradients make the "block" structure of the compression very visible.